Swagger stick: United States

 Swagger sticks were once in vogue in the United States Marine Corps, starting as an informal accessory carried by officers in the late 19th century.
 In 1915, it gained official approval as recruiters were encouraged to carry them to improve their public image.
 This tradition grew when Marines deployed for World War I encountered European officers carrying swagger sticks, leading to an entry in the uniform regulations in 1922 authorizing enlisted marines to carry them as well.
-The usage died down in the 1930s and 40s, with the exception of China Marines, and came back into vogue with a 1952 regulation encouraging them, reaching a peak from 1956 to 1960 when on 4 January 1960, the Commandant, General David M. Shoup, commented on their use with regard to uniforms and equipment.
+The usage died down in the 1930s and 40s, with the exception of China Marines, and came back into vogue with a 1952 regulation encouraging them, reaching a peak from 1956 to 1960 when on 4 January 1960, the Commandant, General David M. Shoup, commented on their use with regard to uniforms and equipment:

-There is one item of equipment about which I have a definite opinion.
+"There is one item of equipment about which I have a definite opinion.
 It is the swagger stick.
 It shall remain an optional item of interference.
-If you feel the need of it, carry it…
+If you feel the need of it, carry it…"

-Few, if any, contemporary officers carry a swagger stick, and it has no official sanction in any branch.

 General George S. Patton carried a swagger stick throughout World War II; however, his contained a concealed blade, similar to a Victorian gentleman's sword cane.

-General Paul D. Harkins, United States commander in Vietnam from 1962 to 1964, habitually carried a swagger stick.

-General William J. Livsey, who was the commanding general of the Eighth United States Army in South Korea from 1984 to 1987, publicly carried a swagger stick that was carved from wood collected from the poplar tree at the center of the Axe Murder Incident.